 Finn Hill Dental in Poulsbo, WA does a great job of nailing these 3.

 Note the simple graphics and layout.
 This site is easy to read and well presented.
-It may be slightly dated at this point, but if you look beyond that, it presents information in a clear, and obvious manner.
+It may be slightly dated at this point, but if you look beyond that, it clearly presents information.

 2. The Must-Have Pages on Your Dental Site

-The best dental websites always have at a minimum, these three pages or sections:
+The best dental websites always have at a minimum, these six pages or sections:

 - About (or About Us)